Bowery/website/docs/index.markdown

 [Getting started with Node.js and Bowery](http://bowery.io/blog/posts/2014/10/21/getting-started-with-node-and-bowery.html) is all about how to set up Node.js on Bowery.

+We also have screencasts showing you how to get started with [Node.js on Windows](https://www.youtube.com/watch?v=44gQc2fZOQg) and a similar [Node.js on OSX](https://www.youtube.com/watch?v=NWai4gy0EzE).

 #### PHP

 We demonstrate how to [work with MySQL and PHP](http://bowery.io/blog/posts/2014/12/04/working-with-mysql-and-php.html).